ydsf16/TinyGrapeKit/README.md

 # TinyGrapeKit
-## A repositorie for state estimation.
+## A bunch of state estimation algorithms.
 This repo is divided into two parts, one is the basic algorithm, in the **library** folder.
 The other is the actual multi-sensor fusion algorithm (e.g. SLAM), in the **app** folder.

 Detailed derivations can be found in: https://www.zhihu.com/column/slamTech